xyfir/annotate/cli/README.md

 annotate <command> [options/config]
 ```

+# Global Config

+annotate-cli has an _optional_ global configuration, which is stored locally and whose values are automatically passed to all commands.
+Its useful because it can save you from entering in the same information for every command, but it's entirely optional.

+- `accessKey`: `string`
+  - Your Xyfir Annotations access key.
+- `subscriptionKey`: `string`
+  - Your Xyfir Annotations subscription key.

+The config file (and potentially other data) is stored at `/home/<user>/.xyfir/annotate` in POSIX environments and `%APPDATA%\xyfir\annotate` on Windows.

+See the [config](#config) command for information on how to interact with the global config.

 # Commands

 Before you get started with using annotate-cli, it's important to know how to properly use it.
 Due to many of its commands being configuration-heavy, you can either pass in arguments directly via `--[option]` just like you would with any other CLI tool, or through `--config <path>` that points to a JSON file containing an object with all of your configuration properties.

 Additionally, for programmatic use, you can pass in the same JSON object stringified via `--jsonconfig <json>`, just make sure to wrap it in `"..."` and then escape the contained double quotes.
-You can even mix all three methods of passing data to annotate-cli if you wish, and they'll all be merged together, with `--[option]` overwriting values from `--jsonconfig`, which in turn overwrites values from `--config`.
+You can even mix all four methods of passing data to annotate-cli if you wish, and they'll all be merged together, with `--[option]` overwriting values from `--jsonconfig`, which in turn overwrites values from `--config`, which overwrites data from the [global config](#global-config).

 You can still pass options for a nested config value.
 The two syntaxes are identical in terms of the values annotate-cli receives: